 When the going gets tough, many people turn to their trusted mood-altering substance of choice — such as alcohol, cigarettes, or some drug.
-There’s nothing wrong with that1 when done in moderation.
+There’s nothing wrong with that ((Outside of the ordinary health concerns of smoking, for instance.)) when done in moderation.

 But when we’re feeling overwhelmed, sometimes we look to one of those helpers and start over-using it.
 We risk adding another disorder to our existing problems in an effort to self-medicate.